MaTriXy/blog/source/_posts/2014-01-29-getting-started-with-git.markdown

 # Github

 Now that you are familiar with Git, let's talk about [Github](http://github.com).
 Github is a social coding site that serves as a sharing point for your Git repositories.
-I recommend adding your repository to Github for two reasons: it offers a fill backup of your code (include the history of commits) and makes future collaboration very easy.
+I recommend adding your repository to Github for two reasons: it offers a full backup of your code (include the history of commits) and makes future collaboration very easy.

 {% img center /images/posts/start-to-finish-2/github.png %}